logo

 Regrassing & cropping

-This season the plan is for 7.0 ha of fodder beet.
-The crop will be planted in spring 2024.
+This season 7.0 ha of fodder beet was planted as per plan.
+The crop was planted in spring 2024.
 The estimated costs is 7 ha @ $3,000/ha.
-The current regrassing plan is for 36 ha of regrassing, made up of 29 ha of pasture sown grass to grass with a perennial ryegrass/white clover mix, and 7 ha of last last winters crop returned to permanent pasture.
-All regrassing is done in September and is usually back in the grazing rotation by late December.
+The regrassing this year was 42 ha, made up of 35 ha of pasture sown grass to grass with a perennial ryegrass/white clover mix, and 7 ha of last winters crop returned to permanent pasture.
+All regrassing was done in September and was back in the grazing rotation by late December.

 Vehicles & fuel